Skimlinks Test

 You don’t need to do anything complicated to manage shedding - just a few simple care habits will help your rug settle beautifully:

-- Vacuum regularly with a suction-only setting.
-Avoid using a beater bar or brush, which can pull at the fibres unnecessarily.
+• Avoid vacuuming with a beater bar or brush which can pull at the fibres unnecessarily.

 | Featuring our Bangalow Wool Rug In Grey